 Opens a window to import in other formats.
 The drop-down list “Save as type” offers different formats:

 1. TASX Annotation File: Imports a file in TASX- Format.
-After the import, a window to clean the transcription up is displayed. (see Transcription > Cleanup...).
+After the import, a window to clean the transcription up is displayed (see Transcription > Cleanup...).
 Under certain circumstances, this window is displayed thereafter:

 This dialogue states that some tiers contain events that overlap each other within the tier (“the tier is not stratified”).
 In order to display transcriptions as a musical score, overlapping events within a tier may not exist.
 Choose one of the following options: